lydell/elm-safe-virtual-dom/README.md

 Otherwise `myProperty` is going to be set on every render, even if the value for it hasn’t changed on the Elm side!
 Read all about it in the [longer section about setters and getters](./details/breaking-changes.md#setters-should-have-getters-on-custom-elements).

+#### elm-program-test stops working when using elm-css

+When you install the forked elm/html, elm-program-test won’t find elements anymore if you use elm-css.

+The solution is to not only install the forked elm/html, but also the forked rtfeldman/elm-css: [omnibs/elm-css](https://github.com/rtfeldman/elm-css/pull/598).
+As mentioned in the section about changes in [elm/html](#elmhtml), that’s recommended anyway (even if you don’t use elm-program-test).

+Read more about this in the [longer section about elm-program-test and elm-css](./details/breaking-changes.md#elm-program-test-stops-working-when-using-elm-css).

 ### Compatibility with tooling

 <details>